-Next, note some of the specific ways your attachment and abandonment issues show up so that you can be more aware of them.
+Next, note some specific ways your attachment and abandonment issues show up so that you can be more aware of them.

 Some patterns to identify include:

-- How these experience affect your view of yourself, others, and relationships
+- How these experiences affect your view of yourself, others, and relationships

 - What situations trigger these memories or insecurities

 - How you typically respond when triggered (what you do/say)

 - How these responses cause problems or act as a barrier in relationships